Kallikrein

 Kallikreins are a subgroup of serine proteases, enzymes capable of cleaving peptide bonds in proteins.
 In humans, plasma kallikrein (encoded by KLKB1 gene) has no known paralogue, while tissue kallikrein-related peptidases (KLKs) encode a family of fifteen closely related serine proteases.
 These genes are localised to chromosome 19q13, forming the largest contiguous cluster of proteases within the human genome.
 Kallikreins are responsible for the coordination of various physiological functions including blood pressure, semen liquefaction and skin desquamation.

 Occurrence

 In 1934, Eugen Werle reported finding a substance in the pancreas of humans and various animals in such large amounts that the pancreas could be taken for its site of origin.
-He named it kallikrein, by derivation from the Greek word for pancreas.
+He named it kallikrein, by derivation from the Greek word καλλίκρεας (kallíkreas) 'pancreas'.
 Since then, similar enzymes have been found in the biological fluids of humans and other mammals, as well as in some snake venoms.

 Venom

 The caterpillar known as Lagoa crispata contains poison glands attached to hypodermic spines, which produce and inject venom that has been characterized as kallikrein in nature.

 The venom of solenodons and some shrews like the northern short-tailed shrew consist of multiple copies of kallikrein 1 (KLK1) serine proteases.
 KLK1 are very similar to serine protease found in venomous snakes like vipers, and have evolved in parallel from a common toxin precursor, which cause hypotensive effects in vivo.